 3. Don’t Stock Up On The Food

 “When people have a willpower failure, it’s because they haven’t anticipated a situation that’s going to come along”, said Charles Duhigg.
 This is really a quote worth keeping in mind if you want to get over emotional eating.
 The best way to control those eating pangs is not to buy those foods at all.
 If you find them in your pantry or the refrigerator, it is certainly a temptation.
-So, if there are foods the sight of which will make you forget your resolution and test your
+So, if there are foods the sight of which will make you forget your resolution and test your willpower, avoid stocking them.
+3

 4. Reward Yourself Once In A While